How long is the program?

 The number of applicants for the CSD graduate program varies each year, but the target class size is approximately 18 students.

 The application deadline is January 15 for the Communication Sciences and Disorders Centralized Application Service (CSDCAS) and the UVM Graduate Application.
 Applications submitted prior to the January 15 deadline will be reviewed and receive an admissions decision within six weeks.
 Please note: the University will be closed from Dec.
 24 - Jan.
 1. We will have email/voicemail away messages stating the UVM closure for winter break and will return all emails/phone calls upon our return beginning on January 2.

 What are the minimum GRE scores?
 May I retake my GREs?

+Graduate Record Examination (GRE) scores are not required.
+If you have taken the GRE's and elect to submit your scores, please use GRE Code 3920.
 The program prefers a minimum score of 144 Quantitative (500 on previous version), 150 Verbal (500 on previous version), and 4.0 Writing.
 Applicants may retake the GRE and the highest score in each section will be counted.

 Do I need to have all of the prerequisite courses completed prior to applying?